Nazaré Canyon

-The Nazaré Canyon is an undersea canyon just off the coast of Nazaré, Portugal, in the eastern North Atlantic Ocean.
+The Nazaré Canyon is a submarine canyon just off the coast of Nazaré, portuguese Oeste region, in the eastern North Atlantic Ocean.
 It is the largest submarine canyon in Europe, reaching depths of about 5000 m deep and a length of about 230 km.

 The canyon is being studied as part of the EU HERMES project using a remotely operated vehicle.
 The project is investigating the specialized canyon ecosystems, sediment transport and deposition, and the way in which the canyon influences and is affected by local ocean circulation.

 Sections

 The canyon can be divided into three distinct sections.
 The upper section extends from about 1 km off Nazaré to the edge of the continental shelf (up to 60 km); it is composed of ravines and has a distinct V-shaped profile.
 The middle section of the canyon, defined by a tear in the 57 km long continental slope, extends from the edge of the platform to a depth of 4050 m.
 In this section, the canyon retains a V shape and is highly sinuous, with large ravines on the walls bordering the deepest part that defines the canyon's axis (called the thalweg).
 The bottom section is the deepest end of the canyon, with depths greater than 4050 m, and extends for about 94 km.
 In this section, the thalweg loses the sharp characteristics of the shallower sections, shifting from a V-shaped profile to a flat, slightly sinuous floor.
 At a depth of 4970 m, 211 km from the headland, the canyon reaches the Iberian Abyssal Plain.